intel/e2eAIOK/README.md

 bash run_inference.sh local_small ${current_node_ip}
 ```

-### Check storage size

-> For small scale test, if dataset and spark dir are not same as code, please make sure there are ~300G for dataset and spark dir respectively.
+## [NOTICE] Disk capacity requirement for DLRM

+> For local small criteo run, at lease ~300G is required for spark_shuffle_dir and ~500G is required for dataset

+> For distributed full criteo run, at lease ~1500G is required for spark_shuffle_dir(3 nodes, 500G each) and ~1000G is required for dataset on HDFS, another ~2000G is required for dataset on head node local disk.